gaileyleseman/dwa-visualization/README.md

 - Add an extra margin around obstacles to avoid collision.
 - Normalize the values based on the minimal and maximal values of the admissible paths of that time interval.
 - Adjust grid visualization to robot position
 - _Known Issue:_ Sometimes spiraling into obstacles after collision.
-Needs further debugging.

 ## References